Share

 Copy link

-* People are classified as unemployed if they do not have a job, have actively looked for work in the previous four weeks, and are currently available for work.
+* People were classified as unemployed if they did not have a job, were currently available for work, and had actively looked for work in the previous four weeks.
 For an inventory of the particular degree programs included under each of the broad academic fields to which the graph refers, see the ACS-HI Crosswalk.

 The information presented here on unemployment among degree holders in the humanities and other major academic fields is based on an original analysis by the Humanities Indicators of data from the American Community Survey (ACS), which has been administered by the U.S. Census Bureau since 2005.
 The ACS replaced the “long form” version of the decennial census and collects information—used to allocate billions in state and federal funding—about Americans’ personal characteristics, family composition, employment, income, and housing.